AlexanderKvashnin/QE_tutorial/LAB1.md

    0.000000000   0.000000000   3.570557570
 ```

-Try to write you one-line script to get the atomic positions
+Try to write your one-line script to get the atomic positions

 ## **HOMEWORK**
 (一).
 Choose the structure of semiconductore (covalent material) from the materials project database (_https://next-gen.materialsproject.org/_)